chaos-mesh/chaos-mesh/cmd/chaos-multiversion-helper/README.md

 7. Modify the groupversion_info in api/v1alpha2 from `v1alpha1` to `v1alpha2`
 8. Add old scheme to the `cmd/chaos-controller-manager/provider/controller.go`

+The former commands should work with a GNU toolchain, and have been proved to **NOT** work on Mac OS.
+If you are a developer with Mac OS environment, please execute these commands in dev-env docker image.

-Or, you can use a single command:
+Or, you can use a single command, which will run the former tasks in the dev-env docker environment:

 ```
 OLD_VERSION="v1alpha1" NEW_VERSION="v1alpha2" make migrate-version